 The program is organized by Historica Canada, the largest independent organization devoted to enhancing awareness of Canadian history and citizenship.
 For more information, visit HistoricaCanada.ca.

-We would like to thank the ongoing support of our sponsors: Aboriginal Affairs and Northern Development Canada, TD Bank Group, Canada’s History magazine and Aboriginal Link.
+We would like to thank the ongoing support of our sponsors: Indigenous Services Canada, TD Bank Group, and Canada’s History magazine.